 Autumn Has a lot to Answer For

 September’s arrival always seems to bring a real change in the light of day.
-There is probably some scientific explanation for it, but all that matters to me is that I suddenly notice that I am getting up earlier than the chickens.
+There is probably some scientific explanation for it, but all that matters to me is that I suddenly notice that I am getting up earlier than the ducks.
 Over the course of routine, my body clock seems to have developed, and prefers, specific times to wake up, rather than is it light or dark.
 So normally now I wake up at 5am.
 Which means in autumn I am waking up before dawn.
 And, waiting.

 Although I hate hate hate that the mornings are later (why can’t the evenings get darker earlier, but the mornings stay the same?
 Gosh darn it!), I am determined determined determined to embrace the day.
 After all I am awake.

 I am teaching myself to make the most of this new ‘me’ time, when the rest of our little world is asleep, or at best half awake.
 After the cats (who have some weirdly exotic time schedule I have never figured out but always know when I have woken up) are fed, I have learned to embrace the quiet and enjoy a good read, a game of cards (I am an addict) or even *ta da* writing a blog post.

 I currently have about an hour before I have to get up properly and go let out our feathered friends and then walk our dog, Chewie.
 An hour to do whatever I like.
 It’s a rather heady moment I have discovered, and it goes a long way toward dissipating the autumn darkness blues.

 But don’t even talk to me about the time change coming up!